Changi Airport unveils new search and rescue boats to boost response to incidents at sea

 Three new vessels were deployed for the first time during Changi Airport Group's annual crisis simulation exercise on Oct 17, 2024.

-SINGAPORE: Three new sea rescue vessels have been added to Changi Airport's emergency services team to boost its firefighting and search and rescue capabilities.
+SINGAPORE: Three types of new sea rescue vessels have been added to Changi Airport's emergency services team to boost its firefighting and search and rescue capabilities.

 The boats were showcased in the airport's annual crisis simulation exercise on Thursday (Oct 17), which involved nearly 20 agencies and more than 200 participants.